ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

 #### The lm_sensors package

 The `lm_sensors` package provides a `sensors` command that allows you to see the values returned by the sensors integrated in a Linux host like yours.

+> [!NOTE]
+> **The `lm_sensors` package is no longer updated**\
+> It still works, in particular with old hardware like the one used in this guide, but don't be surprised if it stops working in the future.

-To be able to use that command, you'll need to install and configure the `lm_sensors` package as follows.
+To be able to use the `sensors` command, you'll need to install and configure the `lm_sensors` package as follows:

 1. Open a shell in your main `pve` node as `root` (or as a `sudo`-able user if you already got one), then execute the next `apt` command: